-2. The minimum payment is a road to disaster.
 No single implement has lead to greater misery for more families than the credit card.
-Over the past couple of generations it has been promoted in a way to financially destroy the unsophisticated user.
+Over the past couple of generations it has been promoted in a way that serves to financially destroy the unsophisticated user.
 It’s my belief that a credit card should serve a single purpose: a convenience when neither cash nor check is readily available.
 Purchases should only be made in a manner that the account balance is paid in full each month before any interest can be charged.
 Both spouses must conduct their lives by this rule.
 If either cannot do so, all credit cards should be destroyed with members of the family adjusting their lives accordingly.

-3. All hail the horseless carriage.
 With the exception of hearth and home, the motor vehicle constitutes the typical American’s single most important fixation.
 No other product is more forcefully marketed, and far too many people succumb to its allure, forfeiting a substantial portion of disposable income.
 I’ll put it bluntly: No one should drive a vehicle that is financed or leased.
-You should acquire your transportation 100% cash on the barrelhead, even if it means you drive a 1984 Toyota Corolla.
+You should acquire your transportation using 100% cash you've saved, even if it means you drive a 1984 Toyota Corolla.
 Each spouse should enthusiastically embrace this concept.
 At a later date, when your fortune is deservedly secure, you may feel free to sport brand new matching Rolls Royces—but again, devoid of any financing.

-4. Education doesn’t make you smart—merely educated.
 Too many dollars that go toward tuition and ancillary expenses are wasted.
 The educational establishment has convinced the nation that post secondary schooling must appear prestigious and be costly.
-The result is that untold numbers of college graduates and their parents are in hock big time, some never to emerge from debt.
+The result is that untold numbers of college graduates and their parents are in debt big time, some never to emerge from it.
 What a waste!
 I advocate college-on-the-cheap, with the freshman and sophomore years spent at a community college, commuting from home, and the junior and senior years at a reasonably priced local state university.
 For a bright and diligent student, the education received is as good as four years at Harvard.
 Both spouses should be in accord on this principle.
 The finest gift a parent can give an offspring is the assurance that child will never need to support an indigent parent.